Martin Berry: Racing career

 Berry made his return to GT3 competition in 2023, joining Bullitt Racing to compete in the Asian Le Mans Series alongside Aston Martin juniors Jacob Riegel and Valentin Hasse-Clot.
 After taking a best result of 13th in the season-ending race at Yas Marina, Berry joined JMW Motorsport to compete in the European Le Mans Series' LMGTE class alongside Lorcan Hanafin and Jon Lancaster, driving a Ferrari 488 GTE Evo on his European return.
 In the six-race season, Berry took pole on debut and finished third in Barcelona, before taking another pole at Aragón and finishing sixth in the standings with two more top fives to his name.

 Staying in the European Le Mans Series for 2024 in the rebranded GT3 class, Berry joined Grid Motorsport by TF alongside Hanafin and Jonathan Adam, switching to an Aston Martin Vantage AMR GT3 Evo for his sophomore season in the series.
 In the penultimate round at Mugello, Berry scored his lone podium of the season by finishing second, which contributed to his seventh place in the standings at season's end.
 During 2024, Berry also competed in the Road to Le Mans alongside Hanafin in the GT3 class for Blackthorn.
 In the two races on the 24 Hours of Le Mans' support bill, Berry finished tenth in race one and won race two.

 Berry remained in the now-LMGT3 class of the European Le Mans Series for 2025, switching to Iron Lynx for his third season in the series as the team switched from Lamborghini to Mercedes-AMG.
 Alongside his ELMS commitments, Berry also joined EBM to race in GT World Challenge Asia.
+In ELMS, Berry scored two second-place finishes at Le Castellet and Spa to end the season seventh in points, whereas in the latter, Berry raced in select events, scoring an Am class win at Buriram to end the season sixth in points.
 During 2025, Berry also made his debut in the FIA World Endurance Championship as he replaced Christian Ried ahead of the 6 Hours of Spa-Francorchamps.
+Competing in the last six races of the season, Berry scored his maiden series podium at the 8 Hours of Bahrain by finishing second in LMGT3.

+The following year, Berry remained with Iron Lynx for his first full season in the FIA World Endurance Championship alongside Maxime Martin and Rui Andrade.

 Personal life

-Berry is married to Gong Cha Korea co-founder Kim Yeo-jin, with whom he has one son, Joshua, who currently competes in the Formula 4 South East Asia Championship for BlackArts Racing Team.
+Berry is married to Gong Cha Korea co-founder Kim Yeo-jin, with whom he has one son, Joshua, who is also a racing driver.